-Kansas State University has released a report on the complex science that is cyberloafing.
-Humour aside, cyberloafing costs many organisations a significant amount of time owing to the additive psychology of Web surfing and social networking.
+Humor aside, cyberloafing costs many organizations a significant amount of time owing to the additive psychology of Web surfing and social networking.

-The key takeout from this research is that it costs organisations a lot more than the direct costs of the member of staff idling the day away – there are legal, reputational and potential brand damage issues involved.
+The key takeout from this research is that it costs organizations a lot more than the direct costs of the member of staff idling the day away – there are legal, reputational and potential brand damage issues involved.

 If a member of staff, for example, starts accessing illegal content in the workplace, indirect sexual harassment employee lawsuits can be triggered, and it’s also possible that negative publicity can result from any information that leaks out to the press.